plynty/plynty-site/_sections/home/home.data-secure-private.markdown

 layout: default
 ---

-# Your data — secure and private
+# Your data — secure and private.
 With proven technology and expertise, *plynty* defends every detail of your data.

 {% include icon-bullet.html heading="&nbsp;&nbsp;Sign in safeguards" icon="fa fa-lock"